MichielCM/xsd2html2xml/README.md

 <ul>
 <li><strong>Will this work with any XML schema?</strong><br />Yes, as long as you don't use the more esoteric elements of XSD, such as field or keygen.
 See the full list of supported tags above.</li>
 <li><strong>Do I have to annotate my XML schema?</strong><br />No, but you can to override the default labels.
 By default, the name attribute of elements is used for labels.
 If you want a custom label, add an xs:annotation/xs:documentation containing your custom label to the element.</li>
+<li><strong>My namespaces do not seem to work!</strong><br />Please note that namespaces are only supported in xsd+xml2html.xsl, even for empty forms!
+The reason for this is that namespace support requires the same EXSLT-functions as populating a form does, and I want to keep xsd2html.xsl the compact, no-dependency version.</li>
 </ul>